Peter Morgan

-In February 2017, Morgan was awarded a British Film Institute Fellowship (BFI).

-Early life
+Early life and education

 Morgan was born in Wimbledon, London.
 His mother, Inga (née Bojcek), was a Catholic Pole who fled the Soviets, and his father, Arthur Morgenthau, was a German Jew who fled the Nazis, arriving in London in 1933.
 His father died when Morgan was nine years old.
 Morgan attended St Paul's School in London and boarding school at Downside School, Somerset, and gained a degree in Fine Art from the University of Leeds.

 Career

-1990s
+1988–2005: Early career

 Morgan wrote television scripts during the 1990s, including an episode of Rik Mayall Presents... and the Comedy Premiere The Chest.
 He wrote the screenplay to the romantic comedy Martha, Meet Frank, Daniel and Laurence (1998).

-2000s
+He also served as additional writer for Madame Sousatzka (1988), co-writer on the short film Dear Rosie (1990), and wrote re-writes for the comedy King Ralph (1991).
 In 2002, Morgan had some success with the TV series The Jury (2002).
 In 2003, Morgan broke through with The Deal, a television drama about the power-sharing deal between Tony Blair and Gordon Brown that was struck in the Granita restaurant in London in 1994.
-Blair was portrayed by Michael Sheen, Sheen would return to playing Blair in The Queen and The Special Relationship.
+Blair was portrayed by Michael Sheen, who would return to the role of Blair in The Queen and The Special Relationship.